 Could you be struggling with GAD?
 Take a look at your family members.
 There is a significant genetic contribution, including parents and siblings struggling with anxiety.

-Also, can you identify any environmental factors such as early childhood trauma, abuse or neglect?
+Also, can you identify any environmental factors such as early childhood trauma, abuse, or neglect?
 Many people struggling with GAD report living with an anxious family member, childhood bullying, and struggling to meet their basic needs at an early age.

 Many adults often describe “behavioral inhibition” as children.
 This is an early temperament associated with aversion to novel situations or things.
-Also, sensitivity to sounds and changes in environment.
+Also, sensitivity to sounds and changes in the environment.

 Due to hormonal factors, women are more likely to be affected by anxiety disorders than are men.
 This includes generalized anxiety, panic attacks, phobias, and stress disorders.
 Are you experiencing a hormone shift or change in birth control?

 In addition, reflect on your health profile.
 Do you experience any irritation in your body?
 Breathing concerns?
 Issues with your body weight?
 Changes in hearing or vision?
 All these factors can trigger an increase in anxiety.

 Interestingly, the onset for GAD is typically later than it is for other anxiety disorders with the median age at 30 years old.